The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 Due process is not a privilege.
 It is not a reward.
 It is not conditional on birthplace, accent, or paperwork.

-Due process is the baseline of what Makers America Great.
+Due process is the baseline of what makes America great.

 Church, State, and the Weaponization of Faith